Many or all companies we feature compensate us. Compensation and editorial

 Can you close your HELOC account at any time?

-Closing a HELOC with Alliant Credit Union is possible but may involve specific terms.
+Closing a HELOC with Alliant Credit Union may involve specific terms.
 This includes paying off the balance and possibly facing early termination fees.
-It’s important to understand these terms to avoid unexpected expenses when closing the account.

 How we rated Alliant Credit Union

-Our most recent evaluation compared Alliant Credit Union to several HELOC lenders across a number of factors, including rates, loan amounts, customer reviews, repayment details, and eligibility requirements.
-We weighted, scored, and combined these factors to produce a final editorial rating.
+We compared Alliant to several home equity lenders, using hundreds of data points from company websites, public disclosures, customer reviews, and direct communication with company representatives.
+We weighted, scored, and combined each factor to produce a final editorial rating.
 This rating is expressed on a scale from 1 to 5, with 5 being the highest possible score.
-We round all ratings to the nearest tenth decimal place.
+Our take is represented in our rating, recapped below.